rafasgj/rafaeljeffman.com/projects/freeipa/en/freeipa-external-idp.md

       idp_user_id: 'id'
 ```
 {% endraw %}

+Also note that `idp_user_id`, in this case, is the attribute name used to identify the user in the external IdP.

 The user configuration should be simple, but as we're not using the Github login anymore, we need to find out the Github user id.
 Thankfully, Github provides this information in an easyly accessible way (once you can parse JSON data):